WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Required for all traveler fields in checkout page option has been fixed.
 * Settings page editor code view mode layout issue fixed.
+* Undefined index notice for the following: facts, bank_deposites, premium_addons_data are fixed.
+* Fixed issue related to required for all travelers enabled from Field Editor.
 * Updated label to `'Trip Code'` from `'Trip Codes'` in single Trip page featured section.
 * Removed settings `'Trip Dates Calendar View'`